Skip to Main Content

 General Search Tips

-• Start your search in Primo, then look in subject specific databases for more specific results.
+• Begin your research with an initial search in Primo, and then explore subject-specific databases for more targeted results.

-• Look at the subject terms and keywords that the articles you find are using.
-If they seem relevant, you may wish to incorporate them into your search terms.
+• Examine the subject terms and keywords used in the articles you discover.
+If they appear relevant, consider incorporating them into your search terms.
+Should your results be too extensive, add supplementary search terms to refine your inquiry further.

-• Searching for a specific phrase?
-Place it in quotation marks to search for those exact works in that order.
-For example: “To be or not to be” will find that specific phrase, rather than each word individually.
+• To search for a specific phrase, enclose it in quotation marks.
+This ensures the search engine looks for the exact phrase, rather than each word individually.
+For instance, searching "To be or not to be" will yield that precise phrase, rather than individual words.

-• Need to find a word or phrase in an article PDF, an e-book, or on a webpage?
-Use CTRL and F to open a search box that will search the text within a document.
+• To locate a word or phrase within an article PDF, e-book, or webpage, use the CTRL and F keys to open a search box that scans the text within a document.
+Remember to maintain a formal tone and employ an informative writing style in English throughout your research process.